EVERY TWO WEEKS - THE PHOTO BOOK

 EVERY TWO WEEKS is a collection of over 220 instant film images shot during a two week period using two automatic Polaroid Land cameras.
 The images serve as visual diaries that detail my story for these 14 days and the stories of those I came into contact with.
 The two weeks represent a communal cycle of time in which most of us work and live.
 I liked the idea of using what some now consider an irrelevant photographic medium, to capture life’s one-of-a-kind moments, fleeting time and places.
 I was also drawn to the immediacy of the output, similar to that of digital formats combined with the tangible properties of film and the nuances of this mixture.
 This process gave me the ability to record what was happening around me, instantly see and hold the images I was creating, adjust and continue working in a method that was still experimental and uncontrolled.
 I wanted to explore the idea of how we spend our time in a way that was personal or felt intimate and possibly collapse the barrier between art and life by way of making art out of the lives we live instead of purposely living life out of which to make art.

-**EVERY TWO WEEKS is scheduled for its commercial release in October, 2014.
+**EVERY TWO WEEKS is scheduled for its commercial release in early 2015.

 (For more information, click here)